 However, you might be in an auction-based draft for your points league and, if so, this fourth option below is the sheet for you.

 The instructions within the cheatsheet should help answer most questions.
-I also added a button to push on the Instructions page of the sheet this year if you are experiencing an issue where data isn’t updating.
+If you are having errors in the sheet, there’s a button to push on the Instructions page of the sheet to ensure that data is updating.

 An issue that I’ve encountered in my own testing on very rare occasions involves buttons disappearing in the sheets.
 If that happens to you, just save the sheet then close it and re-open it.
 I’ve found that resolves it.